 Bomb Destined For Austin Explodes At FedEx Facility Near San Antonio

-A package destined for an address in Austin, Texas, exploded at a FedEx distribution facility near San Antonio, reportedly hurting an employee.
+A package destined for an address in Austin, Texas, exploded at a FedEx distribution facility near San Antonio early Tuesday morning, reportedly hurting an employee.

-CBS Austin, quoting law enforcement officials, says the package detonated at around 12:25 a.m. local time at a facility in Schertz, Texas, northeast of San Antonio.
+The package detonated at around 12:25 a.m. local time at a facility in Schertz, Texas, northeast of San Antonio, reports CBS Austin, quoting law enforcement officials.

 It is the fifth explosion of a device either in Austin or meant to be delivered to the city.
-Investigators say a "serial bomber" is behind the attacks, which have killed two people and injured several others.
-The case now includes hundreds of law enforcement agents, including from the FBI and ATF.
+Investigators said Monday that a "serial bomber" is behind the attacks, which have killed two people and injured several others.
+The case now includes hundreds of law enforcement agents, including from the FBI and ATF, as well as a reward of up to $100,000.

 It seems that Tuesday's explosion was not as dangerous as it might have been had it reached its target.